giovannilupi/dsa/notes/Sorting.md

 Insertion sort is a popular algorithm to use for small data sets, while for larger data sets an asymptotically efficient sort is preferable.
 It has several advantages.
 It is very simple to implement, it is stable, and in practice it is often more efficient than the other quadratic sorting algorithms.

 At each iteration, insertion sort removes one element from the input data, finds the location it belongs within the sorted list, and inserts it there.
 It repeats until no input elements remain.
-At each array-position, it checks the value there against the largest value in the sorted list (which happens to be next to it, in the previous array-position checked).
+At each array-position, it checks the value there against the largest value in the sorted list (which happens to be next to it, in the previous array position checked).
 If larger, it leaves the element in place and moves to the next.
 If smaller, it finds the correct position within the sorted list, shifts all the larger values up to make a space, and inserts into that correct position.

 ![image_proxy.gif](../_resources/image_proxy.gif)